sampozz/EmbeddedTuner/README.md

 ## Buzzer

-The buzzer is an electrical audio signaling device which can output a musical note based on "how many times per second it is played".
+The buzzer is an electrical audio signaling device which can output a musical note based on "how many times per second it vibrates".
 It is possible to create a vibration (therefore a note) at a certain frequency very easily by controlling the buzzer with a system timer.
 In this project the MSP432 Timer_A0 is configured at 48 MHz in PWM mode.
 A divider of 64 is selected to deal with an actual timer of 48 MHz / 64 = 750 kHz.
-Then the PWM period register is configured so that when the timer reaches the value stored in that register the buzzer makes a single vibration.
-To play an A4 at 440 Hz, we want the buzzer to make 440 vibrations every second.
-In this case, we just need to store the value 750 kHz / 440 Hz = 1704 ticks to produce the desired note.
+Then the PWM period register is configured so that, when the timer reaches the value stored in that register, the buzzer makes a single vibration.
+To play an A4 at 440 Hz, the buzzer has to make 440 vibrations every second.
+In this case, the value 750 kHz / 440 Hz = 1704 ticks is stored into the period register to produce the desired note.

 ```C
 /* file: src/peripherals/timers.c */